Central Florida Championship

 The Central Florida Championship is an annual golf tournament for professional women golfers on the Epson Tour, the LPGA's developmental tour.
-The event has been played at the Country Club of Winter Haven in Winter Haven, Florida since 2017.
+The event has been played in Central Florida since 2009.
+Before moving to the Grasslands Golf & Country Club in 2026, the event was played at the Country Club of Winter Haven in Winter Haven, Florida since 2017.
 From 2014 to 2016, it was played at Lake Wales Country Club in Lake Wales, Florida since 2014.
 From 2009 to 2013, it was played at the Lake Region Yacht and Country Club in Winter Haven.

-The tournament is a 54-hole event, as are most tour tournaments, and includes pre-tournament pro-am opportunities, in which local amateur golfers can play with the professional golfers from the tour as a benefit for local charities.
-The current benefiting charity is the Florida's Natural Growers Foundation.
+The tournament is a 54-hole event, as are most tour tournaments, and includes pre-tournament pro-am opportunities, in which local amateur golfers can play with the professional golfers from the tour as a benefit for local charities, such as the Florida's Natural Growers Foundation.